Together against the fossil error. Stop the CCS Act. Real climate protection solutions now.

 • No adoption of the Act amending the Carbon Dioxide Storage Act

-Sign here:
+Sign in here:

 Signatory organisations, initiatives, communities, companies

-(The list will be updated further)
+(The list will be updated)

-Aktionsbündnis "Stop Westcastor"
+Action Alliance "Stop Westcastor"

-Action alliance Münsterland against nuclear plants
+Action Alliance Münsterland against Nuclear Plants

 Anti-nuclear group Freiburg